 Celiac disease can develop at any point in life, from infancy to late adulthood, with more women than men being diagnosed.
-And, interestingly, 83 percent of those with celiac disease have not been diagnosed, partly because there are many symptoms that vary from person to person.
+And, interestingly, 80 percent of those with celiac disease may not have been diagnosed, partly because there are many symptoms that vary from person to person.
 For example, one person may have constipation, the second may have diarrhea and a third may have no trouble at all with stools.

 Risk and Symptoms

 The diagnosis of celiac disease requires a physician to assess symptoms, medical history and perform an exam.
-If celiac disease is suspected, blood and biopsy tests will be done to confirm the diagnosis.
+If celiac disease is suspected, blood and biopsy tests are done to confirm the diagnosis.

 Some individuals are sensitive or intolerant to gluten, but do not have celiac disease.
 Symptoms include, but are not limited to, abdominal pain and bloating, diarrhea, joint pain, reflux, bloating and fatigue.
 Unlike celiac disease, gluten sensitivity does not cause atrophy, or deterioration, of the intestinal villi.

 A gluten-free diet is the primary treatment for celiac disease and gluten sensitivity.
 Help from a registered dietitian nutritionist can ensure the dietary changes you make will be successful.